 Stefan Kölbl is chairman of German firm DEKRA SE, which includes DEKRA Personnel, the temporary work and training and education division of the company that posted revenue of €520.9 million in 2016.
 Kölbl joined DEKRA in 2000 after working as a management consultant.
 He became chairman in 2010.
 Kölbl was appointed managing director of the economically ailing DEKRA Akademie in 2003.
 Within two years, Kölbl succeeded in turning around what is today’s largest private training service provider in Germany.
 He was then assigned to DEKRA’s automotive services unit in 2006.

-Stefan Kölbl is chairman of German fi rm DEKRA SE, which includes DEKRA Personnel, a temporary work and training & education division of the company that posted revenue of €467.1 million in 2015.
+Stefan Kölbl is chairman of the management board for German firm DEKRA SE, which includes DEKRA Personnel, a temporary work and training and education division of the company that posted revenue of €456.4 million in 2014.
 Kölbl joined DEKRA in 2000 after working as a management consultant.
-He became chairman in 2010.
+He took on the chairman role in 2010.
 In 2003, Kölbl was appointed managing director of the economically ailing DEKRA Akademie.
-Within only two years, Kölbl succeeded in turning around what is today’s largest private training service provider in Germany.
+Within two years, Kölbl succeeded in turning around what is today’s largest private training service provider in Germany.
 He was then assigned to DEKRA’s automotive services unit in 2006.

 Staffing 100 Europe | 2020